Evidence-first supplement

 Population Matters More Than the Claim

-When a label says, "clinically studied," ask:
+When a label says "clinically studied," ask:

-You do not need to become a clinical researcher to ask better questions.
-The relevant questions are straightforward: Which ingredient was studied?
+Helpful follow-up questions include: Which ingredient was studied?
 At what dose?
 In what population?
-Does the product reflect those conditions closely enough to make the evidence useful?
+Does the product reflect those conditions?

 "Clinically studied" should start the evaluation, not end it.